 Twitter handle: @AlexanderColome

-An outstanding addition to the Mariner bullpen, Colomé led the Majors in saves as the closer for Tampa Bay last year.
-He picked up another save on his first appearance with Seattle, but for the most part he'll be setting up Eddie Díaz in the eighth inning.
+An early in-season addition to the Mariner bullpen, Colomé led the Majors in saves as the closer for Tampa Bay last year.
+He picked up another save on his first appearance with Seattle, but for the most part his job here is to be the setup man for Eddie Díaz in the eighth inning.
 "I will do what the team needs me to do.
 I want to win," he said of his new role.
 Colomé features two types of fastball and nothing else, but his four-seamer is hard and on a line while the two-seam variety cuts and runs five or six miles per hour slower, making it an effective slider alternative.

 Colomé’s nickname is El Caballo, Spanish for "The Horse," but the name's roots are not related to his workhorse stability.
 Instead it stems from a negative: During the 2013-14 offseason, while he was with the Rays' Triple-A team in Durham, Colomé failed a PED screening, testing positive for Boldenone, a steroid used in treating horses.
 He served a 50-game suspension, after which he accepted the El Caballo label from his teammates.
 Colomé is yet another Dominican player to be caught up in the PED scandal.